Which Now Fresh Dry Recipes Get

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-We also note the inclusion of chelated minerals, minerals that have been chemically attached to protein.
+This recipe also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Now Fresh looks like an above-average dry dog food.
+Based on its ingredients alone, Now Fresh Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 29% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.